Water on Mars: Prime mission

-On September 26, 2013, NASA scientists reported the Mars Curiosity rover detected abundant chemically-bound water (1.5 to 3 weight percent) in soil samples at the Rocknest region of Aeolis Palus in Gale Crater.
+On September 26, 2013, NASA scientists reported the Mars Curiosity rover detected abundant chemically-bound water (1.5 to 3 weight percent) in soil samples at the Rocknest region of Aeolis Palus in Gale Crater using mass spectrometry.
+One of the study's authors stated that this was equivalent to about 2 pints (1.1 liters) of water per cubic foot (28.3 liters) of soil.
 In addition, NASA reported the rover found two principal soil types: a fine-grained mafic type and a locally derived, coarse-grained felsic type.
 The mafic type, similar to other martian soils and martian dust, was associated with hydration of the amorphous phases of the soil.
 Also, perchlorates, the presence of which may make detection of life-related organic molecules difficult, were found at the Curiosity rover landing site (and earlier at the more polar site of the Phoenix lander) suggesting a "global distribution of these salts".
 NASA also reported that Jake M rock, a rock encountered by Curiosity on the way to Glenelg, was a mugearite and very similar to terrestrial mugearite rocks.

 On December 9, 2013, NASA reported that Mars once had a large freshwater lake inside Gale Crater, that could have been a hospitable environment for microbial life.

+On January 24, 2014, researchers reported that current studies on Mars by the Curiosity and Opportunity rovers found evidence of ancient environments which could have been habitable by chemo-litho-autotrophic microorganisms, as well as ancient water, including fluvio-lacustrine environments (plains related to ancient rivers or lakes).

+Extended missions

-On December 16, 2014, NASA reported detecting an unusual increase, then decrease, in the amounts of methane in the atmosphere of the planet Mars; in addition, organic chemicals were detected in powder drilled from a rock by the Curiosity rover.
-Also, based on deuterium to hydrogen ratio studies, much of the water at Gale Crater on Mars was found to have been lost during ancient times, before the lake bed in the crater was formed; afterwards, large amounts of water continued to be lost.
+On December 16, 2014, NASA reported detecting an unusual increase, then decrease, in the amounts of methane in the atmosphere near the rover; also, based on deuterium to hydrogen ratio studies, in 3 billion year old clays, much of the water at Gale Crater on Mars was found to have been lost during ancient times, before the lake bed in the crater was formed; afterwards, large amounts of water continued to be lost.

-On April 13, 2015, Nature published an analysis of humidity and ground temperature data collected by Curiosity, showing evidence that films of liquid brine water form in the upper 5 cm of Mars's subsurface at night.
-The water activity and temperature remain below the requirements for reproduction and metabolism of known terrestrial microorganisms.
+On April 13, 2015, Nature published an analysis of humidity and ground temperature data collected by Curiosity, showing that ambient conditions could allow transient films of liquid brine water to form in the upper 5 cm of Mars's subsurface at night.
+Such a brine would not allow for reproduction or metabolism of known terrestrial microorganisms.

 On October 8, 2015, NASA confirmed that lakes and streams existed in Gale crater 3.3 – 3.8 billion years ago delivering sediments to build up the lower layers of Mount Sharp.

-On November 4, 2018, geologists presented evidence, based on studies in Gale Crater by the Curiosity rover, that there was plenty of water on early Mars.
+On November 4, 2018, geologists presented evidence, based on studies in Gale Crater by the Curiosity rover, that there was abundant water on early Mars including large floods at Gale Crater.